How To Survive The Terrible Twos On A Disney Cruise With A Toddler

 I’m writing this from our dining room table that has some sand from the El Alambique Beach we visited in Puerto Rico before flying back home.

 And I’m feeling reflective but astonishingly not burnt out.
 Afterall, my husband and I were vacationing with a 22 month old, and you know how that goes.

+It’s said that travel can make your child smarter, but it is also said and widely known that it is difficult traveling with young children.
 We of course anticipated our daughter Eileah being a handful compared to our first vacation with her at 6 months old (on a Disney Cruise as well), but no matter how much you try to prepare every experience as first time parents is a learning experience.
 We survived and now I would like to share how we survived in a series of articles so that your vacation can be even easier.

 1. Pack Smart